-Computation of Net Income (Loss) per Common Share
+Computation of Net Loss per Common Share

-Basic net income (loss) per share ("EPS") is computed by dividing net loss by the weighted-average number of common shares outstanding for the period.
+Basic net loss per share ("EPS") is computed by dividing net loss by the weighted-average number of common shares outstanding for the period.
 Diluted EPS is computed by dividing the net loss by the weighted-average number of common shares and dilutive common equivalent shares outstanding during the period, calculated using the treasury stock method.
 Common equivalent shares include the effect of restricted stock, exercise of stock options and warrants and contingently issuable shares.
-For the fiscal years ended March 31, 2020 and 2019, common equivalent shares of 354,748, and 907,988, respectively, were not included in the calculation of diluted EPS as they were considered antidilutive.
-The following table reconciles the numerators and denominators of the EPS calculation for the fiscal years ended March 31, 2020 and 2019 (in thousands except per share amounts):
+For the fiscal years ended March 31, 2021 and 2020, common equivalent shares of 436,139, and 354,748, respectively, were not included in the calculation of diluted EPS as they were considered antidilutive.
+The following table reconciles the numerators and denominators of the EPS calculation for the fiscal years ended March 31, 2021 and 2020 (in thousands except per share amounts):